BrianLusina/PythonSnips/Strings/README.md

 n being the length of the string array, if n = 0 or k > n or k <= 0 return "".

+## Caps Counter

+Write a program that accepts a sentence and calculate the number of upper case letters and lower case letters.
+Suppose the following input is supplied to the program:
+Hello world!
+Then, the output should be:
+UPPER CASE 1
+LOWER CASE 9

+Hints:
+In case of input data being supplied to the question, it should be assumed to be a console input.